ludo-c/dotfiles/README.md

 - uses clementine-player for music, xscreensaver-command, thunar, firefox (with default and proxy profile), nm-applet, blueman-applet, redshift-gtk

 In order to have the battery plugin, add a file "~/.laptop".

+## urxvt
+Don't forget to update submodules for extensions